 Trust us: Bring a hat and a lot of sunscreen.
 Although the hike isn’t long (less than two hours roundtrip for decent hikers), you will likely be exposed to the sun the entire time, and there isn’t much in the way of shade on this trek.
 Of course, water is a must, too, and snacks for little hikers.
 The hike from trailhead to summit is less than a mile one way, and there is a concession stand in the parking lot area that sells food, snacks, hats and reusable water bottles.

 Finding a spot for your car can be more challenging than the hike itself.
-Diamond Head Crater does have a parking lot; however it costs $5 per vehicle—it’s cash only—and there are few stalls.
+Diamond Head Crater does have a parking lot; however it costs $10 per vehicle and there are few stalls.
 On weekends, you can park for free at Kapiolani Community College, located across the street from Diamond Head Crater’s trailhead.
-If you walk into the crater, you will still need to pay: It costs $1 per person—again, cash only.
+If you walk into the crater, you will still need to pay: It costs $5 per person.
 Also, sorry, sunset lovers, but the trail is only open from 6 a.m. to 6 p.m., and 4:30 p.m. is the last time to get in.